 When Apple released ARKit, designing for augmented reality wasn’t defined as a field.
 But during autumn of 2017 in App Store appeared a lot of AR apps.
 Almost all of them used ARKit.

-In the beginning, user flow of augmented reality applications wasn’t clear.
+In the beginning, the user flow of augmented reality applications wasn’t clear.
 I wanted to define what interaction patterns are the most popular in ARKit apps.
-So, I made an extensive analysis of onboarding process for almost all apps available in App Store.
+So, I made an extensive analysis of the onboarding process for almost all apps available in the App Store.
 Also, I have made UX reviews for free just to get experience and more insights.

 I keep noticing that for the first time users was tough to understand how AR works.
 Also, UI wasn’t clear even for experienced in AR users.
-So learning curve for new users became even longer.
+So the learning curve for new users became even longer.